danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 comments: true
 ---

 I recently picked up a copy of [Game Programming Patterns][game-patterns], and started messing around with implementing some of them in Elixir.
-I very quickly ran into some trouble dealing with multidimensional arrays.
+I very quickly ran into some trouble dealing with multi-dimensional arrays.

 <!-- more -->